A Comprehensive Antelope Canyon Guide for Travelers

 Few areas in North America are as beautiful as the canyon-filled deserts of the American Southwest.
 Not only is there a seemingly endless supply of incredible landscapes to marvel at, but there is no shortage of amazing activities in the area to keep you busy as well.

-If you are planning an extended trip to Page, Arizona, and are looking for some additional stops to add to your itinerary after you have visited the Antelope Canyon, I have included links to some guides that you might find interesting in my Antelope Canyon guide below.
+If you are planning an extended trip to Page, Arizona, and are looking for some additional stops to add to your itinerary after you have visited Antelope Canyon, I have included links to some guides that you might find interesting in my Antelope Canyon guide below.

 Horseshoe Bend